Praveenraj1618/Water-Quality-Predictor/README.md

-# Week-1
-The Project is about Predicting the Quality of Water based on few metrics(such as oxygen,nitritr,sulphate,suspended etc..) using machine learning and classify them by quality level.
+The Project is about Predicting the Quality of Water based on few metrics(such as oxygen,nitritr,sulphate,suspended etc..) using machine learning techniques  specifically MultiOutputRegressor wrapped around a RandomForestRegressor.Then classify the water into categories by quality level.